SchemaStore/schemastore/CONTRIBUTING.md

   - Always set `additionalProperties` to `false` until documentation permits additional properties explicitly. that tool the JSON schema is created for can be changed in the future to allow wrong extra properties.
 - Use `minLength`/`maxLength`/`pattern`/etc for property values.
 - Don't end `title`/`description` values with colon.
+- Don't refer to other schemas to use their definitions.
+Make all schemas independent.

 ### Adding tests (for [local schemas](src/schemas/json) only)